etaque/rewind/Readme.md

 # Rewind

+Game exploration: offshore sail races, against real wind conditions, but accelerated: riding from depression to depression, around the world, in a few minutes.

 ## Development

 All dependencies are declared in `shell.nix`.
 Either enter `nix-shell` ([or use direnv](https://github.com/nix-community/nix-direnv) or install them by hand.